gobigrassland/fast-rcnn/README.md

 #Requirements
 External dependencies

-1. Pugixml - a light-weight C++ XML processing library. see http://pugixml.org/
+1. Pugixml - a light-weight C++ XML processing library.
+See http://pugixml.org/
-2. Matio - matlab mat file I/O library. see https://sourceforge.net/projects/matio/
+2. Matio - matlab mat file I/O library.
+See https://sourceforge.net/projects/matio/
-3. Cfgparser - configuration reader C++ library. see http://cfgparser.sourceforge.net/
+3. Cfgparser - configuration reader C++ library.
+See http://cfgparser.sourceforge.net/

   Header files of these external libraries has been added in the directory - "include/caffe/3rdparty".
 And source files added in "src/caffe/3rdparty".

 #Changes
+Main changes compared to caffe
 1. roi_data_extractor.cpp in "src/caffe/util"
   1.1 Load bounding boxes from XML file in the PASCAL VOC format
   1.2 Load selective search regions of interest in the Matlab format